ipdk-io/networking-recipe/docs/updates/development-update-23.21.md

 The `docs` directory has been reorganized and a number of files have been renamed.

+- Documentation for the command-line clients is in the `clients` subdirectory.
+- The target-specific setup guides and the [security guide](../guides/security-guide.md) are in the `guides` subdirectory.

 ## Security Fixes

 `c-ares` has been updated to v1.19.0 to address CVE-2022-4904.